KingerNL/Computer_Vision_Eindopdracht/README.md

 Depending on your preference.

-**NOTE**: We expect you to run these commands home dir of the repo.
+**NOTE**: We expect you to run these commands in the home dir of the repo.